moneybutton/bsv/README.md

 folder and are accessible at fullnode.expmt.
 Once they are standardized and given a BIP, they are renamed and placed in lib/.

+5. Expose everything, including dependencies.
+This makes it possible to develop apps that require fine-grained control over the basics, such as big numbers and points.
+However, it also means that you can hurt yourself if you misuse these primitives.

-5. It is always possible to create a new object without using "new".
+6. It is always possible to create a new object without using "new".

-6. Compatible with browserify (i.e., using require('fullnode/lib/message')
+7. Compatible with browserify (i.e., using require('fullnode/lib/message')
 should work both in node, and be automatically work in the browser with used in conjunction with browserify).

-7. Minimize the use of dependencies so that all code can be easily audited.
+8. Minimize the use of dependencies so that all code can be easily audited.

-8. All instance methods modify the state of the object and return the object, unless there is a good reason to do something different.
+9. All instance methods modify the state of the object and return the object, unless there is a good reason to do something different.
 To access the result of an instance method, you must access the object property(s) that it modifies.